2015 FINA Swimming World Cup

-The 2015 FINA Swimming World Cup was a series of eight, two-day, long course swimming meets in eight different cities between August and November 2015.
+The 2015 FINA Swimming World Cup was a series of eight, two-day, long course swimming meets in eight cities between August and November 2015.
 Airweave was the title sponsor for the series, with Omega serving as official timer.
-This was the first World Cup edition held in a long-course pool, allowing swimmers to prepare for next year's Olympics, which are also held in long course.
+This was the first World Cup edition held in a long-course pool, allowing swimmers to prepare for the following year's Olympics, which were also held in long course.

 Meets

 The 2015 World Cup consisted of the following eight meets: